diwasx/histogramImage/README.md

 Take your image file and generates it histogram

 #Requirement:
 nodejs
 python3

-#Run:
+#Install:
 npm install
 pip3 install opencv-python matplotlib

+#Run:
+node server.js

 This is demonstration of client server interaction and the use of python image library that is run by nodejs.